-Students admitted to the MA or PhD in Theatre & Performance Research are eligible to apply for graduate assistantships and university fellowships.
-Doctoral students receive five years of funding while MA students receive two years.
-We encourage all U.S. students to complete the Free Application for Federal Student Aid (FAFSA), regardless of income.
+Students admitted to the PhD in Theatre & Performance Research are eligible to apply for graduate assistantships and university fellowships.
+Doctoral students receive five years of funding.
+We encourage all U.S. students, including MA students, to complete the Free Application for Federal Student Aid (FAFSA), regardless of income.
 The FSU Office of Financial Aid offers additional resources and recommended timelines.

 Assistantships are competitive and the number and type of funded positions vary from one year to the next.
-Teaching Assistantships, Graduate Assistantships, and Research Assistantships provide students with a stipend, tuition waiver, and health insurance subsidy—valued at over $135,000 for out-of-state PhD students and up to $60,000 for out-of-state MA students.
+Teaching Assistantships, Graduate Assistantships, and Research Assistantships provide students with a stipend, tuition waiver, and health insurance subsidy—valued at over $165,000 for out-of-state PhD students.

 Teaching Assistantships provide first-hand experience in teaching—face-to-face and virtually—and place students in mentored teaching assistant positions or as instructors of record.
 Graduate and Research Assistantships offer opportunities to aid faculty research, gain library experience in the Degen Resource Room, assist with departmental administration, support professional service work, plan special events, or explore other tasks as needed by the faculty and department.